-Regulatory Affairs Associates with little to no experience tend to make between $37390 and $48810 while the more experienced ones make over $84600 per year.
+Regulatory Affairs Specialists with little to no experience tend to make between $38320 and $50620 while the more experienced ones can earn over $90980 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Regulatory Affairs Associate is to move to a higher paying state like DC.
-Right now, the highest paying states for Regulatory Affairs Associates are DC, MA, CT, NY and CA.
+One of the easiest ways to increase your salary as a Regulatory Affairs Specialist is to move to a higher paying state like DC.
+Right now, the highest paying states for Regulatory Affairs Specialists are DC, CT, WA, NJ and MA.

-3 other factors that can increase your salary as A Regulatory Affairs Associate is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Regulatory Affairs Specialist is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Regulatory Affairs Associates what degree they had when they got the job and most of them said they had a Bachelors degree followed by Post-bachelor certificate.
+We asked other Regulatory Affairs Specialists what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a Master’s Degree.